Version 1.1, October 2019

 When you exercise your right to information or right to download by emailing firstname.lastname@example.org, we will email you a machine-readable text copy of the personal data we hold about you in our business system.

-We will keep the data on file in accordance with the data retention period outlined in our policy.
+We will keep your data on file in accordance with the data retention period outlined in our policy.

 Business contacts are created, managed and deleted by us.
 We use our own product to keep track of the consents that a business contact may have given or retracted.